What Is the Moneyline in Baseball? The Simplest MLB Bets to Wager

 As you can see, Toronto went .500 over that six-game stretch, winning three and losing three.
 Assuming you made a $100 bet on all six games using the -110 we are familiar with, you would have lost $30.

-But the actual moneyline wasn’t the standard -110 for any of the games.
+But the actual MLB moneyline wasn’t the standard -110 for any of the games.
 In reality, betting $100 on the Blue Jays in all six games would have landed us a $95 profit; they were the underdog in five out of six, including all three wins.

 Since the biggest risk on any one game would have been $100, our ROI, return on investment, was roughly 15%.
-That is a difficult ROI to attain/retain betting on expensive favorites, as we will see next.
+That is a difficult ROI to attain/retain baseball betting trends on expensive favorites, as we will see next.

 Betting on Favorites Doesn’t Yield As Great a Profit